Deadline at Dawn: Plot

 June arrives at the apartment of Helen Robinson and her husband Jerry.
 Helen has an argument with her husband, and steps out where June interrogates Helen about her whereabouts the night before.
 Alex and June arrive back at Edna's apartment, while Gus Hoffman, a taxi driver concerned about Alex, follows him.
 They involve Gus in the investigation, and locate Edna's letters intending to blackmail multiple past lovers and a bad check signed by Lester Brady.

 A woman known as Mrs. Raymond walks into Edna's apartment, where she is immediately startled to learn that Edna is dead.
 Alex, June, and Gus reveal themselves and Mrs. Raymond runs out of the apartment.
 Alex calls Lester notifying him of Edna's murder, and Mrs. Raymond, having arrived at Lester's apartment, suspects Alex of the murder.

 Alex arrives at Lester's apartment, where he is confronted by Edna's brother Val, who suspects Alex of the murder.
 The three men go to Edna's apartment.
-Enraged at her sister's murder, Val assaults Alex until Lester convinces him to stop him.
-June and Gus return back to the apartment, and using a white carnation as a clue, they drive down to a nightclub where Sleepy Parsons is performing.
+Enraged at his sister's murder, Val assaults Alex until Lester convinces him to stop him.
+June and Gus return to the apartment, and using a white carnation as a clue, they drive down to a nightclub where Sleepy Parsons is performing.
 Wearing Edna's perfume, June informs Sleepy of the murder.
 Val inquires Sleepy with questions, and Sleepy dies from a fatal heart attack.
 The police are soon involved and Alex is interrogated for Edna's murder.

 However, Jerry Robinson confesses to killing Edna, but his testimony is disproven.
-Gus suddenly confesses to killing Edna, having wanted to protect her daughter Helen's marriage.
+Gus suddenly confesses to killing Edna, having wanted to protect his daughter Helen's marriage.
 Jerry had been romantically involved with Edna, who gave birth to his child.
 On the night of the murder, Gus confronted Edna, and in a fit of rage, he strangled her.
 Gus pleads for Alex's release and he is booked for homicide.
 Before Alex departs for naval duty, he shares a kiss with June.